Proud Boy convicted of helping spearhead Capitol attack ties Jan. 6 sentence record with 18 years

 He told the judge that he wished he'd never crossed into a restricted area on Jan.
 6, and he apologized to the officer whose shield he took.
 “There is no place in my future for groups or politics whatsoever,” he said.

-But later, as he left the courtroom, he raised a fist and said, “Trump won!”
+But a few minutes later, as he was led out of the courtroom, he raised a fist and said, “Trump won!”

 Former President Donald Trump and his allies have repeatedly and falsely claiming the 2020 election was stolen.
 A series of federal and state investigations and dozens of lawsuits have not uncovered any evidence the election was rigged.

-Two other Proud Boys convicted at trial were sentenced Thursday.
-Joseph Biggs, an organizer from Ormond Beach, Florida, got 17 years, the second-longest sentence so far in the Jan.
+Four Proud Boys have now been sentenced after a monthslong trial that ended in May.
+Joseph Biggs, an organizer from Ormond Beach, Florida, got 17 years on Thursday, marking the second-longest sentence so far in the Jan.
 6 attack.
-Zachary Rehl, a leader of the Philadelphia chapter, got 15 years, the third longest.
-The sentencings come after the Proud Boys trial that laid bare far-right extremists' embrace of lies by Trump, a Republican, that the 2020 election was stolen from him.
+Zachary Rehl, a leader of the Philadelphia chapter, got 15 years.
+The sentencings come after the Proud Boys trial laid bare far-right extremists' embrace of lies by Trump, a Republican, that the 2020 election was stolen from him.

 Credit: AP